5 other debts to clear before paying down your mortgage

 4. Overseas Property Loan

-Still, be cognizant of other pertinent considerations like tax planning, currency exposure, availability of interest-only mortgage or interest-offset account, ease of taking back term loan on the overseas property should the need arises, etc. Not to mention, if you transfer an offshore debt to an onshore banking institution here, it will reduce your borrowing capacity in terms of TDSR limits if you are thinking of buying again in Singapore.
+Still, be cognizant of other pertinent considerations like claiming tax deductions, currency exposure, availability of interest-only mortgage or interest-offset account, ease of taking back term loan on the overseas property should the need arises, etc. Not to mention, if you transfer an offshore debt to an onshore banking institution here, it will reduce your borrowing capacity in terms of TDSR limits if you are thinking of buying more properties in Singapore.

 5. CPF OA (Ordinary Account)